yifanyin11/ur5_ROS_spherical_image_capturing_and_motion_planning/README.md

   <img src="https://github.com/yifanyin11/ur5_ROS_spherical_image_capturing_and_motion_planning/blob/main/repo_data/method_1.png" width="355" height="300" />
 </p>

 As shown in the figure, the origin of the object frame is at the center of an imaginary sphere.
-Our goal is to calculate the transformation $E_{oc}$, such that the camera is moving on the sphere, and facing towards the object at all time.
+Our goal is to calculate the transformation $E_{oc}$ (the inverse transform of the one noted in the figure), such that the camera is moving on the sphere, and facing towards the object at all time.

 ### Assumptions